MarinaFroes/Event_Planner/MyJourney.md

 - [Redux](https://redux.js.org/): for state management.
 I know using Redux is not always necessary, considering it add some complexity to the project that is not always beneficial, specially for small projects, but I decided to go for it to learn in more depth.

 - [Typescript](https://www.typescriptlang.org/): for the type checking.
 Typescript is in high demand and it’s been a while that I tried to use it, but I didn’t learn it so well, then I decided to give it another shot.

-Git: for version control.
+- Git: for version control.
 Adding the project to GitHub is essential, so as having a really good README.md file providing all the necessary information about your code

-Tests???
+- Tests: I haven't decided on how to proceed with the tests.
+Although I've had some experience with Jest and Enzyme before, I don't know if they're the best option for this project.
+And I do think I should have started testing this app from the beginning, but I haven't.
+Mainly because I was already trying to make the hooks work well with Redux and Typescript at the same time and I thought it will be overwhelming for now.
+I'll have to work on that later.

 If you’re building a frontend project alone, you can easily mock up a backend, but if you have the chance, I’d suggest to partner up with a backend developer to create the project.
 I learned a lot by working with a partner, many things started making sense to me after I did this project, specially because he’s more experienced than me and could clarify many of my questions.
 And it was also gratifying to realize that I also had some things to teach him, even thought I’m still a junior.